 Substitute teachers are typically paid on a daily rate.
-You need to know the number of hours the employee was scheduled to work on the day of injury.
+The number of hours the employee was scheduled to work on the day of injury is needed.
 Divide the daily rate of pay by the number of hours scheduled to work to determine the hourly rate.
 Use the gross earnings for the number of weeks worked, as calculated above.